Orichalcum: Overview

+The Romans, in transliterating ὀρείχαλκος as orichalcum or alternatively as aurichalcum, took it to mean "gold copper", deriving the root or- from aurum, "gold," rather than the Greek oros, mountain.
+The comic playwright Plautus makes a few unclear jokes about orichalcum that were once interpreted to mean that the metal was regarded as something like "fool's gold" but may simply be about its value relative to gold.
+A mention by Cicero indicates that the metal they called orichalcum resembled gold in color but had a lower value.
+In Virgil's Aeneid, the breastplate of Turnus is described as "stiff with gold and white orichalc" (auro squalentem alboque orichalco, 12.87).
+Nero issued sestertii made of "orichalcum" that were brass, made of four parts copper to one part zinc.
+Pliny seems to have believed orichalcum was a naturally occurring ore, not an alloy.

-In later years "orichalcum" was used to describe the sulfide mineral chalcopyrite and also to describe brass.
+In later years, "orichalcum" was used to describe the sulfide mineral chalcopyrite and also brass.
 These usages are difficult to reconcile with the claims of Plato's Critias, who states that the metal was "only a name" by his time, while brass and chalcopyrite were very important in the time of Plato, as they still are today.

 Joseph Needham notes that Bishop Richard Watson, an 18th-century professor of chemistry, wrote of an ancient idea that there were "two sorts of brass or orichalcum".
 Needham also suggests that the Greeks may not have known how orichalcum was made and that they might even have had an imitation of the original.